up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

 === "WAS-110"

-    The 8311 community firmware extends the ONT terminal shell management tools and configuration into a user-friendly web UI.
-Both are accessible to the end user and can be used separately or in conjunction with each other.

-    Choose your preferred setup method: [web UI](#from-the-web-ui) or [shell](#from-the-shell) and carefully follow the steps to avoid unneeded downtime and troubleshooting.
+    Choose your preferred setup method: [web UI](#from-the-web-ui) or [shell](#from-the-shell) and carefully follow the steps to avoid unnecessary downtime and troubleshooting.

     <h3 id="from-the-web-ui">from the web UI <small>recommended</small></h3>